nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 This section details the client information that financial advisors can keep track of with LeadsForce.
 Every client that is registered in LeadsForce have the following attributes that has the corresponding type and attribute prefix.
-The attribute prefixs specified here will be used in the commands of several [features](#4-features).
+The attribute prefixes specified here will be used in the commands of several [features](#5-features).

 Client Attribute | Type of Attribute | Attribute prefix
 -----------------|-----------------|-----------------